 Founded in 1876 as a volunteer Fire Department, Boise Fire has been serving the residents of Boise for over 125 years.
 Boise Fire Department serves a population of nearly 225,000 residents in Idaho's largest city of the state.
 Emergency response services are delivered from 17 fire stations located throughout the city in a 130+ square mile response area.
-The department employs over 300 union and city employees within the four divisions: Administration, Operations, Fire Prevention and Emergency Management.
+The department employs over 300 union and city employees within the four sections: Emergency Services, Support Services, Planning and Administration and Emergency Management.
 The department has an annual operating budget of $57 million and a capital budget in excess of $2.7 million.

 About Boise Fire